General Information about Anaesthesia

 If your horse needs a surgical procedure to be performed it will require an anaesthetic of some description.
 This may be local anaesthetic where the animal is otherwise conscious or more involved procedures will require a general anaesthetic.

 Local anaesthetics work by numbing the area to be worked on.
-These will usually be used for more simple procedures such as stitching cuts, wounds, castration and simple investigative procedures.
+These will usually be used for more simple procedures such as stitching wounds and simple investigative procedures.
 Sedation may be required as well as a local anaesthetic and these agents work to calm your horse.

 A general anaesthetic however will mean that your horse will be completely unconscious.
 General anaesthesia is used for more complicated procedures, where the animal needs to be particularly still or where clean conditions are required, or ones which are particularly painful and so require the horse to be completely unaware of what is going on.
 As with any anaesthetic there are risks and your veterinary surgeon will be able to discuss these with you.